NasKar2/freenas-backup-wordpress/README.md

 After choosing 'R' wordpress will be placed in maintenance mode temporarily till the restore is completed.
 This will prevent any changes from occurring during the restore process.
 You will get a list of backups to choose from.
 Pick the one with the date stamp you want to restore.
-**If you want to restore a backup that was created with an install with different passwords on the same system you must do a Migration.
+**If you get an error "Error establishing a database connection." that means you are trying to retore a backup with a different password than your current install.
-Set your OLD_IP and NEW_IP to same IP address.
+You will need to do a do a Migration instead and set the OLD_IP and NEW_IP to same IP address.
 See Migrate section**

 ## Migrate
 **WARNING: A restore overwrites any existing WordPress data!!!**